polarityio/aws-dynamodb/README.md

 <label>:<type>:<attribute>
 ```

-As an example, suppose we have the following document returned by our PartiQL query:
+As an example, suppose we have the following item returned by our PartiQL query:

 ```
 {